giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 In this phase the algorithms were tested both on perfectly separable and non-perfcetly separable data.
 <br />A sample of the artificial dataset used, is shown in the images below:

-Perfectly separable data
+Perfectly separable data:
 ![ls](https://user-images.githubusercontent.com/32396630/51924433-501fe680-23ed-11e9-8198-e81da13399dd.jpg)
-Non-perfcetly separable data
+Non-perfcetly separable data:
 ![nls](https://user-images.githubusercontent.com/32396630/51924099-b3f5df80-23ec-11e9-8a44-17641528ce0c.jpg)

 The models obtained, training the algorithms on these artificial datasets, confirm the the overall correctness of their implementation.